mishakob/twitter-news/README.md

 4. Runs TFIDF on the tokenized tweet texts.
 5. Calculates similarity matrix (cosine similarity)
 6. Clusters tweets (the default is Affinity Propagation, Kmeans and Spectral Clustering are other options)
-7. Checks whether there are potential "hot news" clusters, using the following criteria:
+7. Checks whether there are potential "hot news" clusters, based on a) are reporting agencies diverse and plentiful,
- - diversity in reporting agencies
- - breaking news (according to keywords)
+b) are there breaking news (according to keywords) and c) is retweet ratio high enough.
- - high enough retweet ratio
+8. Chooses the best cluster and the best tweet based on retweet ratio.